World Trade Center site: September 11 attacks

 On the morning of September 11, 2001, Islamist terrorists affiliated with Al-Qaeda hijacked American Airlines Flight 11 and United Airlines Flight 175, both of which were en route from Boston to Los Angeles, and intentionally crashed them into the two main towers of the World Trade Center.
-The towers collapsed within less than two hours of the collisions.
+The towers collapsed less than two hours later.
 2,606 people, including 2,192 civilians, 343 firefighters, and 71 law enforcement officers who were in the towers and in the surrounding area died in the attacks, as well as 147 civilians and the 10 hijackers aboard the two airliners.
 After the collapse of the World Trade Center, hospital workers and law enforcement officers began referring to the World Trade Center site as "Ground Zero".

 Debris and clean-up

 The collapse of the towers spread dust across New York City and left hundreds of thousands of tons of debris at the site.
 To organize the cleanup and search for survivors and for human remains, the New York City Fire Department divided the disaster site into four sectors, each headed by its own chief.
 Cleanup workers trucked most of the building materials and debris from Ground Zero to Fresh Kills Landfill in Staten Island.
 Some people, such as those affiliated with World Trade Center Families for Proper Burial, were worried that human remains might also have been inadvertently transported to the landfill.

+Thousands of immigrant laborers, including many undocumented workers, were employed by contractors and subcontractors to help remove debris, clean surrounding buildings, and sort materials from the site.
+According to journalist Karla Cornejo Villavicencio, these workers often performed hazardous tasks without adequate protective equipment or health insurance.
+Many developed serious health problems related to dust and chemical exposure.
+Despite their contributions to the cleanup effort, undocumented workers have rarely been officially acknowledged or included in public commemorations of the recovery.

 According to NIST, when WTC 1 (the North Tower) collapsed, falling debris struck 7 World Trade Center and ignited fires on multiple floors.
 The uncontrolled fires ultimately led to the progressive collapse of the structure.

 Shortly after the attacks, the surrounding buildings were fitted with red mesh to prevent further damage.
 In November 2001, the remaining portions of Building 4 were leveled.